-Trendy diets that focus on low carbohydrates with high fat, when followed long term may set up us to miss key nutrients.
+Trendy diets that focus on low carbohydrates with high fat, when a followed long term may set up us to miss key nutrients.

 Not All Carbohydrates are Created Equal

-But, whole grain carbohydrates that include whole nutrition and fiber are healthy and good to include in your diet with moderation.
+But, whole grain carbohydrates that include whole nutrition and fiber are healthy and good to include in your diet in moderation.
 The fiber helps keep your hunger satisfied by making you feel full faster and limits blood sugar spikes.

 Don't Forget Your Protein

 Protein is important for muscle and helps satisfy your hunger.
 Focus on low-fat dairy, lean meat, poultry, seafood, and plant-based forms of protein found in nuts, beans, and legumes.